MBMarsell/MBMarsell/README.md

 <h1 align="center">Hi, I'm Martin👋</h1>

 ### Glad to see ya!
-I'm a developer from Norway, currently studying @ Østfold University College.
+I'm a developer from Norway with a Bachelor's in Digital Media & Design.

-My interest lies with software development and all the aspects that surrounds it.
+My interest lies with IT, IoT and software development including all the aspects that surrounds it.
 I have a passion for learning new technologies and concepts to add to my tech toolbox.

 ### Connect With Me!
 <a href="https://linkedin.com/in/martinmarsell" target="_blank">